-The Little Wing - Multiple Locations
+The Little Wing - NY, CA

 The Wing, a members-only workspace designed for women, recently expanded its amenities to include childcare in The Little Wing.
 The workspace for professional women, which also offers empowering events, speakers and community-building activities, now offers childcare at two of its locations in New York City's SOHO and the newest addition in West Hollywood, California.
 The childcare spaces are colorful, inviting and fully furnished in Crate & Kids.
 In addition to babysitting services, while you work, The Little Wing also offers enrichment classes for kids, like music, art and yoga, as well as workshops for parents.
 The Wing also has locations in San Francisco, Chicago, Washington D.C. and Boston.